tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

 *Image Credit: Zach Berta-Thompson with data from Sullivan at al. (2015)*

 ### Saturation
 Saturation is anticipated in the central pixel at I_C = 7.5.
 This, however, does not represent the bright limit for precise photometry.
 Excess charge from saturated pixels is conserved and spread across adjacent pixels in a CCD column until the excess reaches a CCD boundary.
 This leads to "bleed trails" extending above and below a saturated pixel, similar to what is seen for bright stars in Kepler/K2 photometry.
-Precision photometry can still be achieved by creating a photometric aperture that is large enough to encompass all excess charge and the TESS bright limit is anticipated to be I_C=4.
+Precision photometry can still be achieved by creating a photometric aperture that is large enough to encompass all excess charge.
+The TESS bright limit is anticipated to be I_C=4.

 <!-- ### Solar pressure-induced drift